grasdouble/keeptrace/README.md

 # Why?

-Beginning of 2022, i start to publish the result of my work on Grafana and Github Action in linkedin.
+Beginning of 2022, i started to publish the result of my work on Grafana and Github Action in linkedin.
 I discover the pleasure to share the result of my work and I was thinking to a different way to do it.

 # Why on github?